 - Active 3D instead of passive (this is subjective)

 My personal favorite choice so far is the F7100 series from Samsung.
 This HDTV boasts a 40ms input lag rating in our database, meaning it will be responsive for the majority of gamers (check out our grading scale here).
 Normally, a HDTV with a low input lag rating would offer the expected bells and whistles such as Smart TV, 3D, etc. However, the F7100 goes an extra mile offering a true 240hz 3D LED panel, as well as micro-dimming!
 Most LED HDTVs suffer from terrible black levels and poor motion clarity when compared directly to their plasma counterparts, and can be a real pain for serious gamers to deal with.
 With the F7100’s 240hz panel, fast paced gaming will be noticeably clearer than other HDTVs in its class, and micro-dimming allows the HDTV to darken its pixels where dark content is present.
 This means that your shadows will be deeper, your contrast will pop, all while delivering the smooth motion clarity of 240hz, all housed into a thin LED panel!
 If you’re the kind of gamer that wants outstanding picture quality with a fast controller response time, look no further than the F7100.
-This HDTV comes in 46, 55, 60, and 65-inch varieties, starting from just under $1500 on Amazon.
+Check the latest price on Amazon.

 - Responsive for gaming